 The following steps explain how to enable Archive Cache as well as how to set the Archive Cache options.
 You may also need to set the host information before you can retrieve tombstoned messages.
-See "Setting host information" on page 104.
+See Setting host information.

 To set the Archive Cache options: